 Expertise: Adult-Gerontological Nursing, Research, Delirium, Health Policy

 Dr. Margarete Zalon is certified as an adult clinical nurse specialist.
 She has served on numerous boards, including the American Nurses Association (ANA) and as vice-president of the American Nurses Credentialing Center.
 She is a past president of the American Nurses Foundation and president of the Pennsylvania State Nurses Association.
 Currently, she is the president of the Nursing Foundation of Pennsylvania.
-Her research on and advocacy for vulnerable elders have translated into numerous presentations at the national and international level and over 65 publications in scholarly and professional journals and 10 book chapters.
+Her research on and advocacy for vulnerable elders have led to numerous presentations at the national and international level with over 65 publications in scholarly and professional journals and 10 book chapters.
 Her research has been funded by the National Institute of Nursing Research and published in leading journals including Nursing Research, Applied Nursing Research, Journal of Nursing Scholarship, Journal of Nursing Measurement, Pain, Pain Management Nursing, and the Journal of Gerontological Nursing.
 She is a member of the American Academy of Nursing's Acute and Critical Care Expert Panel.
 Her advocacy work has impacted professional practice and policies globally.
-Her recent research has focused on the prevention of delirium in hospitalized elders, and delirium descriptors in the electronic health record.
+Her recent research focuses on the prevention of delirium in hospitalized elders, and delirium descriptors in the electronic health record.
 She is co-editor of Nurses Making Policy from Bedside to Boardroom.
 This practical book is designed to help nurses develop critical health policy skills to advocate for patients from the bedside to the larger political arena, received the American Journal of Nursing 2019 Book of the Year Award second place category in history and public policy.
 Dr. Zalon is a recipient of the Duke University School of Nursing Distinguished Alumna Award and the Pennsylvania State Nurses Association Nursing Education and Distinguished Nurse Awards.
 She is the first recipient of the University’s Excellence in Graduate Teaching Award and a recipient of the Provost’s Faculty Enhancement Interdisciplinary Award.
 Dr. Zalon is committed to ensuring that students have transformational learning experiences as they progress through the health informatics program.

 Dr. Zalon earned her doctoral and master’s degrees in nursing from New York University and her bachelor’s degree from Duke University.